Community and Belonging

 Finding Connection

-From Beavs Volunteer and Days of Service projects to dialogues exploring pressing social issues to Alternative Breaks across the West Coast, Community Engagement & Leadership (CEL) helps organize programs that educate, connect and challenge students to lead with intention and care.
+From Beavs Volunteer projects to dialogues exploring social issues to Alternative Breaks across the West Coast, Community Engagement & Leadership (CEL) helps organize programs that educate, connect and challenge students to lead with intention and care.
 Students can learn about and practice relational leadership, be a part of community building, and progress positive change with CEL.
 Often working with division partners, like the Basic Needs Center, CEL helps students engage with and contribute to our OSU and local communities.
 And, depending on a student’s passion, there are lots of ways to get involved, whether through an organized OSU event or perusing the online database of service opportunities maintained by CEL.

-Division Resources for Students
+Resources for Students

 The Adventure Leadership Institute helps students develop leadership and outdoor preparedness skills, while building community.
 Learn about our remote programming on our website.